 Also, another problem is there are no details or important info on the website.

-When you read the sales page, you’re not fully aware of what you will be buying into.
+When you read the sales page, you’re not fully aware of what you will be buying.

 The idea is for you to purchase at a certain level and mail the postcards and letters.

-Your hope is in that your recipients will do the same.
+Your hope is that your recipients will do the same.

-If they buy in, you get money directly form them, to your own mailbox.
+If they buy-in, you get money directly from them to your own mailbox.

 This is classic “cash gifting”.
-The reason why this is cash gifting is because the members pay members directly!
+The reason why this is cash gifting is that the members pay members directly!

 However, you will make money… if people send cash to your mail.

 The reality is this is not sustainable and the business model will likely fool you.

 Here’s How Impact Mailing Club